How to Create a Website that Maximizes Your Brand Identity

-Think of brand identity as the set of values and ideas that you want people to associate with your company.
+Think of brand identity as the set of values and ideas that you want people to associate with your company, leading to a strong corporate brand.
 Design can help you express these ideas to the public.
 Google, for example, is using a minimalistic design that conveys simplicity and supports their techie image.
 Ben & Jerry’s, on the other hand, are doing a fantastic job in creating a playful, witty and fun identity that relies on crazy color schemes, childish icons and wacky copyrighting.

 Your website is the most important component of your online presence, so it needs to be in sync with your brand identity.
 Here are few helpful tips for creating a website that shows the uniqueness of your business and that establishes your brand:

 If you want your brand to stand out as being awesome and substantial, to have meaning and reflect a certain feel, then you need high-quality content to show it.
 Eye-catching photos, compelling and valuable information and anything original and credible will fit the bill.

 You want to show how your brand is relevant to the lifestyle of your target audience and how it meets their needs.
 Engage your site’s visitors and be sure to give them something of value, something that will get them coming back for more.
 Update your site with images and texts that are appropriate for your market.

 Remember, prime content is also greatly appreciated by search engines, so on top of establishing your brand, you will also benefit from improved SEO.